 Treasurer should understand basic accounting principles, know how to prepare and manage balance sheet and income and expense statements, and understand the basic checks and balances of an accounting system.
 The treasurer manages the financial affairs of CAI PNW.
 Responsibilities include the following:

-- Bank Account Maintenance
+A. Bank Account Maintenance

 - Managing the check book (s) to include making deposits and paying the bills of CAI PNW.
 Each deposit and check issued is to be immediately recorded in the checkbook ledger, with a description of the entry.
 The balance in the account is updated as each transaction is made.